GuardianAngelWw/agent-zero-docker-minimal/README.md

 ```

 This will:
-1. Build a local image (which pulls the base image during build)
+1. Build a local image (which pulls the hacking edition base image during build)
 2. Stop and remove any existing container with the same name
-3. Run the container with the name "agentzero" on port 50001
+3. Run the container with the name "agentzero-hacker" on port 50001
 4. Apply resource limits for better stability
+5. Disable the Whisper model for improved performance

 ### Option 2: Manual Steps